 Different to rare earth laser titanium has no orbital shell that shields the 3d-electron from the crystal field of the aluminum ions.
 It strongly feels the crystal field and tries to find the energetically most favorable orientation within the octahedron.
-These are the orientations where the electron has a maximum probability to appear between two aluminum ions.
+From classic electrodynamics you would expect the maximum probability for the electron to appear at the positions of the aluminum ions.
+However in a quantum description you have to take the kinetic energy into account: the stronger the confinement the higher the localization energy.
+In total the lowest energy is obtained if the maximum probability for the electron lies at the position between the ions.
 This nicely works for the three T-states: Shift the orbitals into the octahedron and then turn them all by the same angle around the z-axis until each of the leaves are placed between two aluminum atoms.
-For this relative orientation of the titanium orbital system within the octahedron, the electron position probability of the two E-states is energetically less favorable.
-Their energy is shifted upwards by about $19000 \text{ cm}^{-1}$ .
+For the so determined relative orientation of the titanium orbital system within the octahedron, the electron position probability of the two E-states is energetically less favorable.
+Their energy is shifted upwards by about $19000 \, \mathrm{cm}^{-1}$.

 The second important ingredient is the reaction of the aluminum ions.
 In the E-states the aluminum ions try to reduce the energy at least a little bit by moving along the z-axis.
 This slight lattice distortion reduces the energy of badly fitting E-states.
 The four level laser scheme now works as follows: In the ground state the titanium electron occupies one of the three T-states.
 Right after excitation into one of the two ill-fitting E-states, the lattice remains still undistorted.
 This situation establishes the upper pump state of the four-level system.
 The lattice then gives way and very rapidly swings into the new state of equilibrium with distorted lattice.
 This is the upper laser level.
 During this relaxation, the released energy is converted into lattice vibrations (phonons) and the crystal heats up.
 Immediately after the laser transition from the E-into the T-state the titanium electron orbital has changed its shape into a well fitting cloverleaf, but the lattice is still distorted.
 This is the lower laser level.
 In the last step the lattice quickly relaxes into the ground state and emits a phonon which dissipates as heat.
 A laser that is based on the fast decay of lattice vibrations is called "vibronic laser".

-strength of lattice distortion As compared to rare earth laser the optical transition matrix elements are stronger because there is no crystal field shielding.
-The natural lifetime of the upper laser level thus amounts to only $3 \mu s$ .
+25 As compared to rare earth laser the optical transition matrix elements are stronger because there is no crystal field shielding.
+The natural lifetime of the upper laser level thus amounts to only $3\,\mu s$.
 In contrast, the relaxations of the lattice distortion occur on the ps-scale and are very fast.
 Because of the very fast vibronic decay both the excitation spectrum and the absorption spectrum are extraordinarily broad.
 This allows to tune the Laser over a wide wave length range from 700 nm to 1100 nm which makes the TiSa an almost optimal laser crystal.
 The only disadvantage is that it cannot be pumped very efficiently with laser diodes, because there are no powerful single mode diodes with wavelengths around 500 nm.
 Usually the TiSa-laser is pumped by a frequency doubled Nd:YAG laser.